-Enabling logging on Version 2006 and earlier:
+Enabling log collection on Version 2006 and earlier:

-If you are on Version 2006 and earlier, enable the logging using the following procedure:
+If you are on Version 2006 and earlier, enable log collection using the following procedure:

 - 1. Download and install Citrix Workspace app on your Linux machine. - 2.
 Set the ICAROOT environment variable to the installation location.